Songkran Festival in Thailand | Water Festival | Thai New Year |

 How is the Songkran Festival Celebrated in different locations in Thailand?

 The Songkran Festival is celebrated differently in different parts of Thailand.
-In Chiang Mai, the festival is known as the world's largest water fight, with people spraying water from pickup trucks, cannons, and foam machines.
-In Bangkok, the festival is celebrated with a water splashing festival called Wan Lai, which takes place along the famous Beach Road.
+Chiang Mai is known as the world's largest water fight, with people spraying water from pickup trucks, cannons, and foam machines.
+Bangkok is celebrated with a water-splashing festival called Wan Lai, along the famous Beach Road.
 Phuket celebrates the festival with a water-flying competition called Song Nam Phra.

 The Songkran Festival is typically celebrated over three days, although the exact dates may vary depending on the location.
 Here's a brief overview of what happens each day: